-To copy files and change permissions and ownership, we do:
+To copy files and change permissions and ownership, we usually do:

 However, you don't have to use three commands to this simple task.
 We can do this with a single command.
-This is where the "install" command comes in help.
+This is where the "install" command comes in handy.

 I thought "install" command is meant to install things.
-But, I am wrong!
+But, I was wrong!
 The "install" command is used to copy files into destination of your choice and set attributes.
-It is part of GNU coreutils, so it comes pre-installed with all Linux distributions.
+It is part of GNU coreutils which comes pre-installed with all Linux distributions.

 Now, let me show how to change the permissions and ownership of a file during copy.